With the start of a new school year, a lot needs to happen so that students can learn and thrive without raising the risk of spreading

 The goal of having children attend school in person--which is how they learn best--will only be safe when a community has the spread of the virus under control.
 And then, when it is possible to reopen a school for in-person learning, a layered approach is needed to keep students, teachers and staff safe.

 Why students should go back to school–when it is safe

 Schools provide more than just academics to children and adolescents.
-In addition to reading, writing and math, children learn social and emotional skills, get exercise and access to mental health support and other things that cannot be provided with online learning.
-For many families, school is where kids get healthy meals, access to the internet, and other vital services.
+In addition to reading, writing and math, students learn social and emotional skills, get exercise, and have access to mental health support and other services that cannot be provided with online learning.
+For many children and adolescents, schools are safe places to be while parents or guardians are working.
+For many families, schools are where kids get healthy meals, access to the internet and other vital services.

 What schools can do

 Classroom changes.
-To help limit student interaction outside the classroom, schools can:
+To help limit student interaction outside the classroom, schools should consider: